tensorflow/mlir/g3doc/DeclarativeRewrites.md

 def : Pat<(AOp $input, $ignored_attr), (DOp (BOp:$b_result) $b_result)>;
 ```

-In this pattern, a `AOp` is matched and replaced with a `DOp` whose two operands
+In this pattern, an `AOp` is matched and replaced with a `DOp` whose two operands
 are from the result of a single `BOp`.
 This is only possible by binding the
 result of the `BOp` to a name and reuse it for the second operand of the `DOp`